You may be entitled to a 25 per cent reduction in your council tax bill if you are the only person (aged 18 or over) living in a property.

 A pitch or mooring that doesn’t have a caravan or boat on it is also exempt.

-If you feel you are entitled to an exemption, please contact us – we may be able to give you an exemption straight away.
+If you feel you are entitled to an exemption, please contact us.

 The Local Government Finance Act 1992 allows us to increase the council tax on dwellings that have been empty (unoccupied and substantially unfurnished) for more than two years to 150 per cent of the normal charge.